Sunday, August 25, 2024

 that pain-in-the-wallet-inducing hour, continued upriver to Port Royal in Auxonne.

 We are currently in a temporary mooring space at Port Royal, but expect to be moved to a more permanent winter mooring spot soon.
-It may take a few days to get out of the habit of prepping for a cruise, but between boat projects and land travel, our remaining 7 weeks in Europe promise to remain busy.
+It may take a few days to get out of the habit of prepping for cruising, but between boat projects and land travel, our remaining 7 weeks in Europe promise to remain busy.